 I've found Government Camp to be a well-timed town stop.
 It's been about a week since Bend, so you're overdue.
 And looking foreward you're heading into a sequence of progressively smaller town stops.
 Two of the upcoming resupplies may be in non-towns that are just a hotel and a gas station by the side of the highway.

 Thanks to Mt.
-Hood's ability to retain the only year-round ski-able slopes in the nation, Government Camp is a zoo scene during the summer months, with hundreds of well-heeled teens in town for snowboard camps and ski-racing clinics.
+Hood's ability to offer ski-able terrain year-round, Government Camp is a zoo scene during the summer months, with hundreds of well-heeled teens in town for snowboard camps and ski-racing clinics.
 When the camps are in full swing, the median age in this town may well be 16.
-Almost all the available lodging is taken up by the kids, many of them elite skiers who fly in from around the nation, and their minders.
+Almost all the available lodging is taken up by the kids, many of them elite skiers who fly in from around the nation.

 Government Camp is essentially a three-block town.
 Everything you need is at hand within a few hundred yards on the main drag.
 You've seen this deal before at other stops: It's a pain getting into town, but once you get there, all is well.